Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

 - `mininet.clean.cleanup()` has been reorganized and now uses a class.

-- Some silent command failures may now cause exceptions.
+- Some previously silent command failures may now cause exceptions.
 If you encounter unexpected exceptions, you may wish to run with `setLogLevel('debug')` (or `--v debug`) to see what is going on.

 - As the Linux kernel matures, it becomes less necessary to have secondary checks as to whether an operation succeeded and try again (as seen with the infamous "gave up after 3 tries" messages) so these checks (and retries) are being removed.
 This may expose issues which were previously hidden on older Linux kernels.